QuLOVE/Tor-for-Xray-Telegram-bot/README.md

 # Overview

 ## This bot provides control over Tor for a Vless proxy on a VDS.
 You can manage Tor exit nodes, rotate identities, and enforce restrictions via Telegram commands.
-Dont forget to set up correct inbound through proxy on VDS.
+Dont forget to set up correct inbound through Tor proxy in Xray/sing-box config.

 # Running
 ## Run using pyenv and screen